christstuart/Summer-Combined-iOS-and-Android-Meetup-Firebase-Project/README.md

 # Firebase

-Please complete these steps to get the project working.
+Please complete these steps to get the project working:

 - [ ] Create a new project on www.firebase.google.com.
 - [ ] Replace the GoogleService-Info.plist.